-The initial work plan shall also include a communication and visibility plan (see section 5.7) to be agreed with the EUD and Beneficiary.
+The initial work plan shall also include a communication and visibility plan (see section 5.7) to be agreed with the EUD and the Beneficiary.

-As soon as the work plan is finalised the RTA asks the CA to convene the first meeting of the Project Steering Committee and presents the activities foreseen for the first six months.
+As soon as the work plan is finalised, the RTA asks the Contracting Authority to convene the first meeting of the Project Steering Committee and presents the activities foreseen for the first six months.
 The initial work plan is then signed by the Beneficiary and Member State PLs.
-The initial work plan should ensure that activities can start to be implemented at the latest three months after the arrival of the RTA.
+The initial work plan should ensure that the implementation of the activities can start at the latest three months after the date of taking up of duties by the RTA.

 If justified and agreed, activities (expert missions, kick-off meeting, etc.) can take place before the initial work plan is signed.
 In such case a side letter must be processed.
-The activities covered by the side letter will be taken into account when agreeing the initial work-plan at the first Steering Committee.
+The activities covered by the side letter will be taken into account when agreeing the initial work plan at the first Steering Committee.